20 Foods You Should Always Avoid While Traveling, According to Doctors

-Among the most enticing reasons to travel abroad: the chance to challenge your palette with new cuisines.
+Among the most enticing reasons to go abroad: the chance to challenge your palette with new cuisines.
 Fried tuna eyeballs?
 Roasted rodents?
 Jellied moose nose?
 Yeah, good luck finding that fare stateside.
 Well, as it turns out, that may be for the best; as those are considered unsafe foods that you should definitely avoid while traveling.

 Raw meat and seafood

 It should come as no surprise that consuming raw meat and seafood can pose a danger to your gut and overall health while traveling abroad.
 Uncooked and undercooked meat and seafood can cause health scares even in developed countries like the United States.
-According to the Centers for Disease Control, any raw cut of meat or seafood, even it's been "cooked" with citrus juice or vinegar, is always to be avoided on your travels.
+According to the Centers for Disease Control, any raw cut of meat or seafood, even if it has been "cooked" with citrus juice or vinegar, is always to be avoided on your travels.
 It's likely swimming with germs that can pose serious problems to your health—and, worst of all, may delay your travels.
-For more local travel tips, check out The One Thing People in Every State Can't Live Without.

-As a rule of thumb, any fresh produce without a protective skin that you first must feel off before consuming is not a good idea.
+As a rule of thumb, any fresh produce without a protective skin that you first must peel off before consuming is not a good idea.
 Since local water in less-developed countries is often not safe to drink, consuming food that has been washed in this water is also unsafe.
-And if you want to eat to keep your health in top-notch shape, check out the 30 Foods to Eat to Get Rid of Allergies.

 Sauces and condiments